Sebastiaan Cornelis Nederburgh: Dutch East Indies

 On 24 September 1793 Nederburgh and Frijkenius departed on their journey to Batavia in the Dutch East Indies, where they arrived on 13 November 1793.

 In the Dutch East Indies, Nederburgh was confronted with numerous problems.
 One of the first challenges was the appointment of a new Director-General.
 The previous Director-General, H. van Stockum had already died in 1791.
 In spite of Frykenius's protests, Governor General Willem Arnold Alting, in collaboration with Nederburgh, appointed his own son in-law, Johannes Siberg, as Van Stockum's successor.
 Nederburgh usually got on well with Alting and Siberg, but clashes were unavoidable, particularly over the appointment and dismissal of officials and attempts to check corruption.
 As a result of these issues and during December 1795, Nederburgh requested the Lords XVII (Heren XVII) to be discharged.
 He learned only on 28 September 1799 that his request had been granted, whereupon he left Batavia on 12 October 1799.

 Later career

-On the way he stayed over at the Cape, which by that time was conquered by the English.
-When he resumed his journey, he was taken prisoner by an English frigate and transported to England but was freed on 16 July 1800.
+On the way he stayed over at the Cape, which by that time was under British control.
+When he resumed his journey, he was taken prisoner by a British frigate and transported to England before being released on 16 July 1800.
 Upon his return to the Netherlands, he endured much criticism over his handling of matters in the Dutch East Indies.
 In 1803, he received an honourable discharge and the following year, he was appointed to the Asiatic Council.
 In 1806 he was made head of the first division for East Indian affairs and in 1809 he was appointed Director-General of the Public Treasury.
 Nederburgh died in at his home in 's-Gravenzande, the Netherlands on 3 August 1811.